 For local development, you can comfortablely delete the dedicated custom folder and redeploy, avoiding any stale custom configurations from your current build.

-All that is required for this approach is to add the new custom folder to Layers.config and ensure the custom solution configuration files are placed in the custom folder accordingly.
+As the order of the layer nodes in the Layers.confg defines the order in which they load at runtime, all that is required for this approach is to add the new custom folder to Layers.config after the “Custom” layer and ensure your custom solution configuration files are placed in the App_Config/Custom_Include folder within the projects.

 Throughout this article we will utilise the categoryComputers and Tablets > Kid’s Tablets and productMinnow Kid’s Tablet—7”, 8GB to review our progress.
 These examples also contain some non-alphanumeric characters to ensure we take these special characters into consideration.